JimmyStudio/CTPTrader/README.md

 # CTPTrader
+> event-driven engine

 > create strategies with python

 > trading through CTP apis (transfer to python with ctypes)

-> store in MongoDB
+> all transaction store in MongoDB

-> automatic running strategies both in windows and linux
+> automatic suspend and restart strategies in different trading periods

 > back testing module is coming soon

+> web service module is coming soon